baz-ga/docker-edirom-online/README.md

 docker run -p 8080:8080 -v `pwd`/add-xars:/var/add-xars ghcr.io/bwbohl/docker-edirom-online
 ```

-The final image (aka *STAGE 2*) will copy any XAR archive in your local directory to the autodeploy directory of the eXist database and thus deploy it on first run.
+The final image (i.e., *STAGE 2*) will copy any XAR archive in your local directory to the autodeploy directory of the eXist database and thus deploy it on first run.

 > [!IMPORTANT]
 > Deploying additional XAR archives to eXist-db will only work when starting the database for the first time!